nekrutnikolai/mysite/content/cv.md

 **Photography & Cinematography**

-* Taking pictures with a digital camera and drone
+* Taking pictures and films with a digital camera and drone
 * Editing photos and videos

 **Flying remote controlled planes and FPV drones**